Trial Design Stage

 - Prepare for data entry, query resolution, and operational oversight

-- Clarify study expectations before activation
+- Clarify expectations prior to activation

-- Build momentum and shared ownership going into study launch
+- Build momentum ahead of study launch

 It supports: